-In June, 2017, the Board of the Company approved a grant of 4,380,000 options to employees of the Group.
-The Option Period is in general five years.
-The Options shall vest over a period of three years.
-The Subscription Price for the Option Shares will be US\$3.50 per share.
+In June 2017, the Board of the Company approved a grant of 4,480,000 share options to employees of the Group.
+In July 2017, the Company granted an additional 2,800,000 million share options.
+The Option Period is five years.
+The share options shall vest over a period of three years.
+The Subscription Price for the Option Shares (the June and July grant) will be US\$3.50 per share.
 The Options are non-transferable.
-The fair value of the options was calculated as US\$2.7 million and will be charged to the statement of operations over the next 2.8 years.
-The charge for the period to June 30, 2017 was US\$0.08 million.
+The fair value of the share options was calculated as US\$2.7 million and US\$1.7 million, respectively, and will be charged to the statement of operations over the next 2.8 years.
+The charge for the period to September 30, 2017 was US\$0.8 million.